List of military aid to Israel during the Gaza war: India

 India has reportedly been exporting rockets, drones like Elbit Hermes 900, explosives and other military equipment to Israel during the Gaza war.
 A cargo ship, laden with over 30 tons of such supplies intended for the Israeli Defense Forces, was reported off the coast of Spain.
 This ship, which had set sail from southeastern India, was en route to Ashdod.
 However, Spain refused to give the ship a port call.

 Italy

 From October to December 2023, Italy had exported €2.1 million ($2.30 million) in weaponry and ammunition to Israel.
 In October 2024, the Italian government announced that it had suspended all shipments of military equipment to Israel.

 Netherlands

 The Netherlands initially allowed the export of parts for the F-35, but a Dutch court ruling later banned all such exports.
 It was subsequently reported that Dutch-made parts continued to arrive in Israel via the United States.

+Romania

+In 2024, Romania exported €24.2 million in arms and ammunition to Israel, making it the EU's second-largest exporter after the Czech Republic.
+In November 2023, Elbit Systems announced the opening of an ATMOS 2000 factory in Romania.